 Below are step-by-step instructions on how to make orange chicken:

-- Make the sauce: In a small bowl, combine the sauce ingredients as listed above and mix well.
+- Make the sauce: In a small bowl, combine all sauce ingredients and mix until well combined.

-- Cube the chicken: Dice the chicken thighs into 1.5-inch cubes.
-Don't pat the chicken dry as moisture is needed for the next step.
+- Cube the chicken: Dice the chicken thighs into 1.5-inch pieces.
+Do not pat dry, as the moisture helps the coating adhere.

-- Fry the chicken: Heat vegetable oil in a large pan on medium-high heat.
-Fry the coated chicken in small batches in a single layer until golden and crispy on both sides, about 6-8 minutes.
+- Fry the chicken: Heat vegetable oil in a large pan over medium-high heat.
+Fry in small batches in a single layer until golden and crispy on both sides, about 6-8 minutes.

-- Drain the chicken: Remove and transfer fried chicken to a wire rack or a paper-towel-lined plate to drain off excess oil, which can cause soggy chicken.
+- Drain the chicken: Transfer to a wire rack or paper towel-lined plate to remove excess oil and help prevent sogginess.

-- Simmer sauce and add chicken: On medium-high heat, add the sauce and simmer to thicken, about 1 minute.
-Once thickened, add the chicken and toss to coat evenly.
+- Simmer sauce and add chicken: On medium-high heat, bring the sauce to a simmer until thickened, about 1 minute.
+Add the chicken and toss to coat evenly.
 Garnish with orange zest, sesame seeds, and green onions.
 Enjoy!

 Expert Tips

-- Drain the fried chicken on a wire rack or paper-towel-lined plate to remove excess oil, preventing soggy chicken.
+- Drain fried chicken on a wire rack or paper towels to remove excess oil and prevent sogginess.

 Variations

-- Pork version: Replace the chicken with diced pork shoulder and cook to an internal temperature of 145ºF.
+- Pork version: Swap the chicken with diced pork shoulder and cook to an internal temperature of 145ºF.

-- Tofu version: Replace the chicken with diced extra-firm tofu and cook until crispy and golden.
+- Vegetarian version: Swap the chicken with diced extra-firm tofu and cook until crispy and golden.

 - Spicy version: Mix in 1 teaspoon red chili flakes to the sauce.